R\'enyi entropy of single-character CFTs on the torus: Orbifolds of meromorphic CFTs

 Let us note the conformal dimensions of the four primary fields corresponding to each of the characters, from the leading exponent of each character:

-which suggests that $\chi_0$ is the vacuum character, and $\chi_2$ is the character corresponding to the twist operator.
-The primaries $\chi_1$ and $\chi_3$ correspond to the spin 1 current and the twist operator corresponding to the current, respectively \cite{Borisov:1997nc}.
-Note that the twist operator is self--conjugate.
-This is consistent since the twist operator takes one to the next Riemann sheet, and the anti--twist operator takes one to the previous Riemann sheet.
+we find that $c = 16 k,$ $h_1=1,$ $h_2=\frac k2,$ and $h_3=\frac k2 + \frac12$.
+This suggests that $\chi_0$ is the vacuum character, and $\chi_2$ is the character corresponding to the twist operator.
+The primaries $\chi_1$ and $\chi_3$ correspond to the spin-one current and the twist operator corresponds to the current, respectively \cite{Borisov:1997nc}.
+Note that the twist operator is self-conjugate.
+This is consistent since the twist operator takes one to the next Riemann sheet, and the antitwist operator takes one to the previous Riemann sheet.
 Since we are working with a $\mathbb Z_2$ cyclic orbifold, there are only two Riemann sheets, and therefore moving to the next or previous sheet is the same operation.

 For completeness, let us compute the Wro\'nskian index for these orbifold CFTs.
 For $k\geq2$, we have